 A careful observation of (50) and (54) leads to the derivation of the following fermionic (anti-)co-BRST symmetry transformations for the whole theory, namely;

 which would be the symmetry transformations for the appropriately modified [cf. (57) below] form of the Lagrangian density (21).
-A close look at the transformations (55) demonstrates that the (anti-)co-BRST symmetry transformations are off-shell nilpotent as we do {\it not} use any equation of motion in the proof of $s^2_{(a)d} = 0$.
-Further, these transformations are absolutely anticommuting in nature because it can be checked that $s_d\,s_{ad} + s_{ad}\,s_d = 0$ (when we take the transformations $s_{(a)d}$ in their operator form).
-Finally, we have christened the transformations (55) as (anti-)dual-BRST [or (anti-)co-BRST] symmetry transformations because the total gauge-fixing term ($\partial \cdot A + m\, \phi$), originating basically from the co-exterior derivative, remains invariant under $s_{(a)d}$ (i.e. $s_{(a)d}\, [(\partial \cdot A + m\,\phi)] = 0$).
+A careful observation at the transformations (55) demonstrates that the (anti-)co-BRST symmetry transformations are off-shell nilpotent as we do {\it not} use any equation of motion in the proof of $s^2_{(a)d} = 0$.
+Further, these transformations are absolutely anticommuting in nature because it can be checked that $s_d\,s_{ad} + s_{ad}\,s_d = 0$.
+Finally, we have christened the transformations (55) as (anti-)dual-BRST [or (anti-)co-BRST] transformations because the total gauge-fixing term ($\partial \cdot A + m\, \phi$), originating basically from the co-exterior derivative, remains invariant under the nilpotent ($s^2_{(a)d} = 0$) and absolutely anticommuting ($s_d\,s_{ad} + s_{ad}\,s_d = 0$) transformations $s_{(a)d}$.

-It is clear that the 2D (anti-)co-BRST symmetry transformations (55) are derived from the superexpansions (50) and (54) which are present on the (2, 2)-dimensional supermanifold.
-Hence, there should be some connection between the 2D (anti-)co-BRST symmetries and the superfield formalism on (2, 2)-dimensional superspace.
-A close observation, at the superexpansions in (50) and (54), leads to the following mappings:
+It is clear that the 2D nilpotent (anti-)co-BRST symmetry transformations (55) are derived from the super-expansions (50) and (54) which are present on the (2, 2)-dimensional supermanifold.
+Hence, there should be some connection between the 2D nilpotent (anti-)co-BRST symmetries and the superfield formalism on (2, 2)-dimensional superspace.
+A careful observation, at the super-expansions in (50) and (54), leads to the following relationships: